hot-glue-for-rails/hot-glue/README.md

 These are the sections you need, you can ignore any others:

-• Section 1B for a new JS Bundling app, then skip down to
+* Section 1B for a new JS Bundling app, then skip down to
-• Section Section 2B: Rspec + Friends
+* Section 2B: Rspec + Friends
-• Section 2B-Capy: Capybara for Rspec, then skip down to
+* Section 2B-Capy: Capybara for Rspec, then skip down to
-• Section 3 for a welcome controller
+* Section 3 for a welcome controller
 ( you can skip everything in Section 4 )
-• Section 5 for debugging tools
+* Section 5 for debugging tools
-• _Section 6 is the Hot Glue installer itself_ (this gem) - for Bootstrap, choose section 6A
+* _Section 6 is the Hot Glue installer itself_ (this gem) - for Bootstrap, choose section 6A
-• Section 7A to install Bootstrap along with CSSBundling
+* Section 7A to install Bootstrap along with CSSBundling
-• Section 8 to set up Devise if you want authentication.
+* Section 8 to set up Devise if you want authentication.
 (See how Hot Glue interacts with Devise below.)

+If you do this through the quick setup above, you can then skip down past the next section to the "HOT GLUE DOCS" below.

 ## Step-By-Step Setup